vacp2p/rfc/specs/waku/v2/waku-relay.md

 ## Security Analysis
 <!-- TODO: realized that the prime security objective of the `relay` protocol is to provide peers anonymity as such this feature is prioritized over other features e.g., anonymity is prefered over authenticitty and integrity.
 It might be good to motivate anonymity and its impact on the relay protocol or other protocols invoking relay protocol.-->

-- **Message Publisher Anonymity**: To preserve message anonymity, `relay` protocol follows the `StrictNoSign` policy as described in [libp2p PubSub specs](https://github.com/libp2p/specs/tree/master/pubsub#message-signing) due to which messages should be built without the  `from`, `signature` and `key` fields since each of these three fields individually counts as PII for the author of the message.
-One can link the creation of the PubSub message with libp2p peerId and thus indirectly with the IP address of the publisher.
+- **Message Publisher Anonymity**: To preserve message anonymity, `relay` protocol follows the `StrictNoSign` policy as described in [libp2p PubSub specs](https://github.com/libp2p/specs/tree/master/pubsub#message-signing) due to which messages should be built without the  `from`, `signature` and `key` fields since each of these three fields individually counts as PII for the author of the message (one can link the creation of the PubSub message with libp2p peerId and thus indirectly with the IP address of the publisher).

 ## Future work

 - **Confidentiality**: The current version of the `relay` protocol does not address confidentiality however it is achievable by performing encryption on top of the `data` field of `Message`s.
 More details on enabling encryption mode are provided in [Libp2p PubSub specs](https://github.com/libp2p/specs/tree/master/pubsub#the-topic-descriptor) as part of the `TopicDescriptor` messages.

 - **Integrity** and  **Authenticity**: Integrity is typically addressed through digital signatures or MAC schemes, however, the usage of digital signatures (where signatures are bound to particular peers) contradicts with the anonymity requirements (messages signed under a certain signature key are verifiable by the corresponding verification key that is bound to a particular peer).
-As such, integrity and authenticity are missing features in the `relay` protocol in the favor of anonymity.
+As such, integrity and authenticity are missing features in the `relay` protocol in the interest of anonymity.
 To fill this gap, we propose the integration of advanced signature schemes like group signatures to enable authenticity, integrity, and anonymity simultaneously.
-A group signature scheme is a method for allowing a member of a group to anonymously sign a message on behalf of the group.
+A group signature scheme is a method for allowing a member of a group to anonymously sign a message on behalf of the group. <!-- TODO: Can add reference for group signatures?-->

 - **Spam resistant**: This feature is not yet supported by the `relay` protocol, however, a PoC is in progress regarding the utilization of Rate Limiting Nullifiers to protect against spamming and spammers.
 More details can be found in [Waku RLN Relay](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-rln-relay.md).
   <!-- TODO: May be mentioning Peer scoring and PoW-->